mergado/docs/_posts/2016-08-22-apps-lifecycle.md

 order: 5
 ---

-Each app visible to the end user has, in fact, two separate versions (referred to as *stages*) behind the curtains:
+Each app (extension) visible to the end user has, in fact, two separate versions (referred to as *stages*) behind the curtains:

 1. **PRODUCTION** stage, which represents the current approved and publicly released version of the application that end users use.
 2. **DEVELOPMENT** *(dev)* stage, which is the version visible **only** to the app's developers and **not** to end users.
 This is the stage you as a developer will be working with most of the time.